-Missing days of essential medicine can pose a health threat and adds to the sense of panic people feel during such emergencies — especially natural disasters.
-Fortunately, disaster response teams and medical units have been set up across the ravaged Texas counties.
-Those teams are helping provide access to prescription refills and vital medical care.
+Being without essential medicine for days can pose a health threat and adds to the sense of panic people feel during such emergencies — especially natural disasters.

 That's why your hurricane preparation should include making sure that you have enough medication to last for a few weeks.
 Even if your prescription isn't up for refill yet, many states permit pharmacists to make medically necessary exceptions during an emergency.
 State laws in North Carolina and South Carolina, both now in official states of emergency due to Florence, allow pharmacists to refill a prescription, as much as a 30-day supply, during a natural disaster without a doctor’s authorization.
 (That’s for the majority of medications labeled Schedule III or IV; the law is more rigid for Schedule II drugs, considered to have a high potential for abuse, such as morphine, fentanyl and codeine.)
 In Virginia, the state of emergency declaration notwithstanding, pharmacists are allowed to dispense only certain medications without a doctor's approval, and only if the medication is due for refill within the next 7 days.